-Long-term liability activity during the period consisted of planned reductions in notes payable from principal payments, and increases in the Authority's net pension and net OPEB liabilities due to changes in actuarial valuations.
+Long-term liability activity during the period consisted of increases in notes payable for Project Jetstream and increases in net pension and net OPEB liabilities due to changes in actuarial valuations.
 See Note 7 to the financial statements for additional information regarding long-term liabilities.